Scrashdown/PRU-Audio-Processing/Report/Report.md

 The filter's resource usage depends on its parameters, the platform on which it is implemented and how it is implemented.
 More detailed explanation will follow in the implementation section of this report.
 However, by considering only the theoretical structure of the filter, we can already deduce some general rules :

-* Memory usage is more or less proportional to N and M : The filter has N integrator stages and N comb stages of which we need to store the values, therefore memory usage will increase with N. Also, since M is the delay of the samples in the comb stages, for each comb stage it is necessary to store the previous samples up to M, therefore memory usage will also increase with M.
+* Memory usage is approximately proportional to N and M : The filter has N integrator stages and N comb stages of which we need to store the values, therefore memory usage is approximately proportional to N. Also, since M is the delay of the samples in the comb stages, for each comb stage it is necessary to store the previous M samples, therefore memory usage is approximately proportional to M.
 * Computational resource usage is inversely correlated to R : Since the comb stages are preceded by a decimator of rate R, the comb stages need to be updated R times less often than the integrator stages.
 Therefore, as R increases, less computational power is required by the comb stages.
-However, the reduction cannot be arbitrarily high, because the integrator stages always need to be updated at the very high input sample rate, independently of R. The processing power needed for these stages, and any other overhead added by the implementation, is therefore a lower-bound of the the total processing power required to run the filter.
+However, the reduction cannot be arbitrarily high, because the integrator stages always need to be updated at the very high input sample rate, independently of R. The processing power needed for these stages, and any other overhead added by the implementation, constitute therefore a lower-bound of the total processing power required to run the filter.

-Finally, some important things to know about CIC decimation filters is that overflows will occur in the integrator stages, however, the output of the filter will still be correct if each stage follows modular arithmetic rules (PRU registers do, since they can overflow and loop back to zero) and if each stage has a bit width large enough that it can support the maximum value expected at the end of the filter.
-To check the second condition, a formula exists to find out about the required bit width of the stages for the filter to be correct :
+Finally, some important things to know about CIC decimation filters is that overflows will occur in the integrator stages.
+However, the output of the filter will still be correct if each stage follows modular arithmetic rules (PRU registers do, since they can overflow and loop back to zero) and if each stage has a bit width large enough that it can support the maximum value expected at the end of the filter.
+To check the second condition, a formula exists to find out about the required bit width of the stages for the filter to be correct (described in Hogenhauer's paper) :

     B_out = ceil(Nlog2(RM) + B_in)